Men, Low T, and the Facts

 - Currently, the FDA has not approved an oral testosterone therapy, however, it may be on the horizon.

-What happens if left untreated?
+What happens if Low T is left untreated?

 It is important for a man to be checked when he is showing signs of testosterone deficiency.
 If Low T is left untreated, men often experience a sense of impending doom, poor health, and fear.
 Men may also experience increased weight gain in the mid-section, have difficulties with focus and concentration, poor motivation, reduced memory, and perhaps difficulty engaging with others.

-When should men see a doctor?
+When should men see a doctor about Low T?